 The fifth step is to evaluate and reward employees.
 Honest feedback is given, and also new strategies for goals not achieved are established.

 Nature of MBO

 It is a functional approach, giving importance to the goal-setting process.
-It is a systematic approach to set goals and helps every individual department to set their own goals.
+It is a systematic approach to set goals and helps every individual department to develop its purposes.